 The LAX FlyAway is a popular scheduled non-stop bus service between all LAX terminals and Van Nuys, Union Station, Westwood, Santa Monica and Hollywood.
 Buses are marked according to route and no reservation is required.
 As of this update, one-way fare starts at $9.75 per person (up to two children under 5 years old may travel for free per paying adult).

 A number of companies operate services between LAX and other parts of Los Angeles.
 Passengers should contact the companies for information beforehand.
 These scheduled buses are available on the lower/arrival level islands in front of each terminal.

-These buses operate from an area in front of each terminal on the Lower/Arrivals Level islands, marked by a red overhead sign that says “Hotel & Parking Lot Shuttle”.
+These buses operate from an area in front of each terminal on the Upper/Departures Level, marked by a red overhead sign that says “Hotel & Parking Lot Shuttle”.

-LAX offers a free shuttle service that operates throughout the airport grounds.
+LAX Airport offers a free shuttle service that operates throughout the airport grounds.
 These shuttles can be picked up in front of each terminal on the Lower/Arrivals Level, in a designated area marked by an overhead blue sign that reads “LAX Shuttle & Airline Connections”.

-Last updated: 2018-10-29
+Last updated: 2022-10-31

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, are subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
 We are not representatives of any of the above mentioned service providers.
-To report errors or to add/update any items mentioned in the guide, write a review or send an email to [email protected] and we will update this guide.
+To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.